 Start date of period of residence

-The start date of your period of residence depends on the kind of permit you had when you moved to Finland.
+The start date of your period of residence depends on the permit you had when you moved to Finland.

 Interruption in the period of residence

 As a general rule, only the time you have lived in Finland with a residence permit counts towards your period of residence.
 If your residence permit expires before you get the next one, your continuous period of residence may be interrupted.

 Your period of residence is interrupted if you permanently move away from Finland.
 If you move back, the previous period(s) you lived in Finland will count towards your accumulated period of residence.

 Effect of absence on continuous residence

 Your continuous period of residence is interrupted if you leave Finland regularly for such long periods of time that you can be considered to reside the most of your time outside Finland.